TechGrounds-Cloud8/cloud8-Killian97/project/overview/Time_log.md

 today in this heat i wanted to atleast fix the vpc peering, this was done succesfully together with aurel. and i will start with the backup feature. also fixed the S3 bucket no longer being public.

 ## Challenges
-the heat, but we managed
+the heat, but we managed.

 ## Solutions
 we had to untoken the token.